 Tests on Works Number 3883 demonstrated significant improvements over a standard locomotive with a steaming rate of 12,000lbs/hour being achieved compared with 6,000lbs/hour for an unmodified locomotive.
 A maximum output of 898hp was recorded, a very impressive figure for what was a shunting locomotive.
 These tests were the last time a steam locomotive was formally tested by British Railways with a dynamometer car.

-3192 as rebuilt 3888 was deployed at Smithywood Coking Plant at Chapeltown in Leeds as SWCP No 2 in March 1964.
+3192 as rebuilt 3888 was deployed at Smithywood Coking Plant, which was located between Ecclesfield and Chapeltown near Sheffield, as SWCP No 2 in March 1964.
 The underfeed stoker was removed by July 1973 but the locomotive remained in use until the later 1970s.

 The locomotive was then preserved on the site at Chapeltown in the early 1980s before moving with the South Yorkshire Railway Preservation Society to Attercliffe in Sheffield in November 1985.

 There appears to be little details on the history of the works No 3192/3888 but it is suggested it was at Dinting at one stage.
 When I was doing the initial research for this site I found that the Industrial Society publication “Industrial Locomotives including preserved and minor railway locomotives” published in 2006 included the locomotive twice.
 One entry indicates it was based at Peak Rail whilst another had it as being at RMS Locotec Ltd at Dewsbury.
 By contract the list of Austerity 0-6-0ST locomotives preserved listed by Wikipedia omitted the locomotive.

 At some time later it was at Peak Rail although it was still at Attercliffe during 1989.

 It is currently at the Barrow Hill Roundhouse where it is being overhauled although there is no indication of when the locomotive could steam again.